 - When the engine is not running, use the system sparingly.
 Otherwise, it will run the battery down. - When the ignition is turned to OFF, the Rear Seat Entertainment DVD System is also turned OFF.
 When the ignition is turned ON, the system will begin playback from the last selected media source when the play control is pressed. - To disable the DVD player, simultaneously press the 3 and 5 memory presets on the radio face.
 To enable the DVD player again, press the 3 and 5 presets simultaneously. - The DVD player is only capable of reading the bottom side of a disc.
 When inserting a single sided disc, the label should be up.
-For a multi-sided disc, the desired play side should be down when the disc is inserted into the player. - The DVD player is only capable of playback of DVDs and CDs.
-The player is not compatible with CDR/RW media. - DVDs are formatted by regions.
+For a multi-sided disc, the desired play side should be down when the disc is inserted into the player. - The DVD player is capable of playback of DVDs, DVDR/RW, CDs, CDR/RW and MP3s. - DVDs are formatted by regions.
 This DVD system can only play region 1 DVDs (DVDs manufactured for U.S. and Canada).

-This unit is designed to play commercially pressed 12 cm (4.75 in) audio compact discs and DVDs only.
+This unit is designed to play commercially pressed 4.75 (12 cm) audio compact discs and DVDs only.
 Due to technical incompatibility, certain recordable and re-recordable compact discs may not function correctly when used in Ford DVD/CD players.
 Irregular shaped discs, discs with a scratch protection film attached, and discs with homemade paper (adhesive) labels should not be inserted into the player.
 The label may peel and cause the disc to become jammed.
 It is recommended that homemade discs be identified with permanent felt tip marker rather than adhesive labels.
 Ball point pens may damage discs.
 Please contact your dealer for further information.